alex19992020/personal-video-player/README.md

 # personal-video-player
-created a video player using html, css, javascript, and an HTML5 video api
+created a video player using html, css, javascript, and an HTML5 video/audio api